Rick-Houser/holbertonschool-sysadmin_devops/README.md

 1. Jira
 1. JAMF
 1. Chef
-1. Convert from one base10 to base16
+1. Convert from base10 to base16
 1. Various Algorithms using scripts

 ## Choice the Voice of your Ai

 Funny name but very fun project.
 The script parses the CLI.
-Given a string and an IP address, the script takes the string and uploads a spoken version of the string in a voice of your choice.
+Given a string, a voice option, and an IP address, the script takes the string and uploads a spoken version of the string in a voice of your choice.
 Current voice options are male(m), female(f) and robot(r).

 ## **_Usage_**